tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Old age is fifteen years older than I am. - Oliver Wendell Holmes
+Nothing works better than just improving your product. - Joel Spolsky

 ### About the project
 Just a fun project to grab a random quote of the day everyday.